icgc-dcc/dcc-docs/README.md

 ## Deploy

-To publish to GitHub (performs build as above)
+To publish changes, run

 ```shell
 npm run publish
 ```

+It is unnecessary to run the build task before publishing